 Several people in the documentary also talk about the wild parties that were part of the scene.
 The so-called Metallica Mansion or MetalliMansion (a modest house in El Cerrito) was a big party hangout, although members of Exodus say that Metallica was hardly there because the band was usually away on tour.
 Hetfield describes it as a “total bachelor pad” where no area was safe from some of the mayhem that could take place there.

-On a more sobering note, Hetfield also remembers famous San Francisco music promoter Bill Graham lecturing him early in Metallica’s career for the band’s wild ways, which included trashing dressing rooms.
+On a more sobering note, Hetfield also remembers famous San Francisco music promoter Bill Graham lecturing him early in Metallica’s career about the band’s wild ways, which included trashing dressing rooms.
 (Graham died in a helicopter crash in 1991.)
 Hetfield says that the talk had a big impact on him, because Graham said he had a similar talk with Keith Moon (The Who drummer) and Sid Vicious (of Sex Pistols fame), who both died of drug overdoses in the late 1970s.

 Hetfield says that he was so remorseful about the violent damage in the dressing room that he offered to pay for the cost.
 But he noticed that the next time Metallica played a Bill Graham show, the entire dressing room was covered with plastic protectors.
-Metallica’s performance at the 1985 Day on the Green festival in Oakland (a Bill Graham Presents show), is mentioned as a major turning point for the band’s increasing popularity.
+Metallica’s performance at the 1985 Day on the Green festival in Oakland (a Bill Graham Presents show) is mentioned as a major turning point for the band’s increasing popularity.

 A counterpoint to Day on the Green was Day in the Dirt, a thrash-metal festival in Berkeley that was promoted by Ruthie’s Inn owner Robinson.
 The first Day in the Dirt in 1984 had a lineup that included Slayer, Exodus, Suicidal Tendencies and Possessed.
 Speaking of Possessed, bass player Larry LaLonde (who was an underage teen in high school when he joined the band and would later find fame as a member of Primus) says that most of the satanic imagery by the thrash bands back then was just created to get attention and that none of the band members took it seriously.